MRCIEU/COVIDITY_selbias/2.aim2-simulation/README.md

 # Simulations in UK Biobank and ALSPAC

-Aims to investigate:
-1) The extent of bias due to selection in observational covid studies.
+These simulations aimed to determine the potential magnitude and direction of bias due to selection and misclassification (in 'everyone else' analyses) in observational covid studies.

-2) The effectiveness of approaches that aim to minimise the bias.
+The code for the simulations for each cohort are found in their respective subdirectories.

-These simulation use Stata on BlueCrystal phase.
+These simulation use Stata on BlueCrystal phase 3.

 Load Stata with: